TritonDataCenter/manta/docs/operator-guide/deployment.md

 Since there are so many different Manta components, and they're all deployed redundantly, there are a lot of different pieces to think about.
-(The production deployment in us-east has 21 zones in *each* of the three datacenters, not including the Marlin compute zones.)
+(The production deployment in us-east has 20+ zones in *each* of the three datacenters.)
 So when setting up a Manta deployment, it's very important to think ahead of time about which components will run where!

 **The `manta-adm genconfig` tool (when used with the --from-file option) can be very helpful in laying out zones for Manta.
 See the `manta-adm` manual page for